 A complete list of ingredients and amounts can be found in the recipe card below.
 Here are some specific call-outs, and when needed, some tips on keeping the ingredients clean.

-COOKED BROWN RICE - The key to the perfect fried rice is using pre-cooked COLD rice!
+- Pre-cooked Brown Rice - The key to the perfect fried rice is using pre-cooked COLD rice!
 If you use warm, freshly cooked rice you'll end up with soggy fried rice.
 Using cold (day old) rice helps to dry out the grains and give your fried rice the perfect texture.
+I used brown rice in this recipe, but white rice can also be used.

 How to Make Chicken Fried Rice